The Top-6 Messaging Apps for Windows Users

 User Experience

 WhatsApp Desktop is as intuitive to use as the mobile version.
+During my testing of the desktop application, I found the interface maintains the same familiar layout users expect from the mobile version.
 Once connected, you can see all current chats on the left-hand side of the screen.
 Click on any conversation to open the chat window on the right-hand side of the app.

 To start a new chat, simply click the + sign above the chats list.
 Click the three dots next to the plus sign for more options, such as starting a new group, viewing important messages, changing the chat settings, or disconnecting the app.